Vitality Leap

 Join us for a guided walk through nature - with a friendly group of people.
 What we do on the walks:

-• Fitness walking at three levels (Gentle, Active, Dynamic)
+• Fitness walking at three levels (Moderate, Active, Dynamic)

 • Warm-up and cool-down exercises